Chris-Johnston/Chris-Johnston.github.io/index.md

 layout: home
 ---

-This is a site that I use to document projects that I've worked on, which is inconsistently updated.
+This is a site that I use to document my personal projecs, which is inconsistently updated.

 {% include post_list.html %}